stonefl/stonefl.github.io/_posts/2020-03-16-setup-kubeflow-cluster-in-shared-vpc-on-google-cloud-platform.md

 export BASE_DIR=<path to a base directory>
 export KF_DIR=${BASE_DIR}/${KF_NAME}
 ```
-* For example, your kubeflow deployment name might be ‘my-kubeflow’ or ‘kf-test’.
+* For example, your kubeflow deployment name can be ‘my-kubeflow’ or ‘kf-test’.
 * Set base directory where you want to store one or more Kubeflow deployments.
-For example, ${HOME}/kf_deployments.
+For example, `${HOME}/kf_deployments`.

 ## Deploy Kubeflow with Customization